CallWhatsApp

 Replacing parts without checking signal-path behavior leaves the same fault active.

-3. Sensor or Control Instability
+3. Sensor Or Control Instability

 • Blink speed or sequence changes over time.